 May I continue my GAIP coverage after my UW position ends?

 If you have graduated, are on academic leave, or otherwise lose your GAIP eligibility in the middle of the plan year (October 1 – September 30), you can continue your GAIP coverage on a self-pay basis through September 30.
 After September 30, you may continue coverage through Continuation of Coverage.

-For those who qualify for either Self-Pay or Continuation of Coverage, LifeWise will automatically send a notice to your home address – the one listed in Employee Self Service – approximately three weeks after your coverage has ended.
+For those who qualify for either Self-Pay or Continuation of Coverage, LifeWise will automatically send a notice to your home address – the one listed in Workday – approximately three weeks after your coverage has ended.